Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   - The banished monster can then be retrieved by [Angular](#Level-3-non-Tuners) if needed.
 - [Awakening the Drakon]() can be highly effective at dropping a surprise [Angle Link monster](#Link-Monsters) on the opponent.

+### Weaknesses
+Since several of the archetype’s effects involve moving cards to appropriate adjacent zones, with clever planning and management this can be overcome, by placing valuable cards where they cannot be moved – alternatively, spamming cards and blocking every zone entirely works too.
+As such, the deck also suffers from overextending itself, since having too many cards on the field restricts movement.

 <br>

 ## Trivia

+- The archetype features every single type of Spell and Trap.
 - The archetype is fairly xenophobical.
   - Most effects support only ‘Rubic’ cards.
   - [Rubic Algorithm and Rubic Scramble](#Algorithm--Scramble) both lock the player from activyzing any monster effects other than those of ‘Rubic’ monsters.